Activating Sustainability | Ep 41: Mandatory Reporting

 activating sustainability podcast series

-In this episode of Activating Sustainability, our host Chris Peterson is joined by Directors Cassie Martynow and Toby Parker to discuss mandatory climate reporting, such as the CSRD, SEC, and ESRS regulations.
+In this episode of Activating Sustainability, our host Chris Peterson is joined by Directors Cassie Martynow and Toby Parker to discuss mandatory climate reporting, such as the Corporate Sustainability Reporting Directive (CSRD), SEC, and European Sustainability Reporting Standards (ESRS).

 Chris Peterson